 2. History of treated HBV infection is permitted if the viral load is undetectable per the most recent laboratory report.
 Note: HCC patients with controlled HBV infection, as defined by resolved (anti-hepatitis B surface antigen [HBs-Ag] antibody (Ab) negative, anti-core antigen [HBc Ag] Ab positive) or chronic stable (anti HBs-Ag Ab positive) HBV infection will be eligible for screening.
 Patients with active HBV infection who are not on anti-HBV treatment will be excluded.

-- Any condition contraindicating leukapheresis
+- Any condition contraindicating leukapheresis, lymphodepletion, low-dose IL-2, and/or IMA201 treatment

 - Patients with any active viral infection